ibexa/documentation-developer/docs/ai_actions/extend_ai_actions.md

 Create a class implementing the [ActionHandlerInterface](../api/php_api/php_api_reference/classes/Ibexa-Contracts-ConnectorAi-Action-ActionHandlerInterface.html) and register it as a service:

-- The `ActionHandlerInterface::supports()` method decided whether the Action Handler is able to execute given Action.
+- The `ActionHandlerInterface::supports()` method decides whether the Action Handler is able to execute given Action.
 - The `ActionHandlerInterface::handle()` method is responsible for combining all the Action options together, sending them to the AI service and forming an Action Response.
 - The `ActionHandlerInterface::getIdentifier()` method returns the identifier of the Action Handler which you can use to refer to it in other places in the code.